 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures in the financial statements.
 Actual results could differ from those estimates.
-The most significant estimates relate to the valuation of alternative investments and the postretirement medical liability.
+The most significant estimates relate to the valuation of alternative investments.